 But if the troublesome goods you've received are high value and/or high volume and/or important to your business, and if you're ready to get going with a more formal approach, let's take a look at how you can use the templates that Farillio and Wilkes have created for you.

-For a quick and friendly expert view on your position and your prospects of success at any stage, as well as how best to draft any of the letters in this series, simply select our speak to a lawyer feature and we’ll rapidly match you with the right expert to get you the help you need.
+For a quick and friendly expert view on your position and your prospects of success at any stage, as well as how best to draft any of the letters in this series, simply select our Speak to an Adviser feature and we’ll rapidly match you with the right expert to get you the help you need.

 Template Letter 1 - there's a problem with the goods you've purchased, let's get that complaint letter sent

 You should use this template letter at the start of any correspondence with a supplier who has provided your business with goods that you consider to be faulty, damaged or not what you requested.

 The template contains plenty of helpful guidance covering your rights as a customer and the standards by which the law typically holds your supplier to account.
 The terms of the contract between you both will also be key to determining what rights you may rely on in bringing your complaint and getting it resolved.